 In kindergarten our goal is to provide children with an education that develops their intellects and personality, transitioning them from the Pre-K world to a point where they can work more independently and function effectively in co-operative teams.
 We do this by making use of their natural desire to investigate, explore and discover all there is to learn socially, emotionally and academically.

-In both Pre-K and Kindergarten, our students are involved in multiple activities and thematic units of study.
+In Preschool, Pre-K, and Kindergarten, our students are involved in multiple activities and thematic units of study.
 Our daily schedule consists of literacy and language arts, math, social studies and science.
-The students also enjoy technology, Spanish, music, P.E., and art taught by teachers in these respective specialty areas.
-A unique strength of our curriculum is the approach that we use to ensure that thematic units are integrated across every subject area, creating a richness of experience that our Kindergartners love.
-Additionally, we have a major focus on literacy – the children write every day, working on learning to encode sounds to form words.
+The students also enjoy instruction in technology, Spanish, music, P.E., and art.
+A unique strength of our curriculum is the approach that we use to ensure that thematic units are integrated across every subject area, creating a richness of experience that our primary students love.
+Additionally, we have a major focus on literacy – the children work on emerging writing and reading skills every day.
 Kindergarten writing progresses so that students are able to write stories with beginnings, middles, and ends.
 Then next step is punctuation and descriptive words to bolster the details of their writing.
-Also, we foster a love of books in our class.
-We read books, we make books, and we talk about books.
+We foster a love of books in our classes; we read books, we share books,, we make books, and we talk about books.

 In First and Second Grade, students continue to develop academic and social skills.
 During these years, they begin more formal and rigorous academic instruction with concentrated study of reading, writing, math, science, and social studies.
 Faculty continually reinforces critical thinking skills and independent learning.
 Query, exploration, discovery and hands-on learning continue to be a key part of the academic atmosphere.